-A \$40 graduation fee is charged to all students who are tentatively accepted for graduation.
+Students who are tentatively accepted for graduation will pay all applicable fees during the term in which they fulfill the requirements to receive their diploma.
 A fee of \$30 is charged for a diploma replacement.

 TRANSFER REVERSE

 East Central Community College will participate in the Reverse Transfer Agreement secured by the Mississippi Community College Board (MCCB) on behalf of the its community/junior colleges and the Board of Trustees of State Institutions of Higher Learning (IHL) on behalf of its institutions.